-Dish Network’s Sling TV service offers something cord-cutters have dreamed of for years: live TV and sports without the need for pricey cable or satellite packages.
-One major strength of Sling TV is that it offers programming in relatively bite sized packages, rather than one major glut of channels, letting users pick and choose the channels best suited to them.
-The only problem is that it isn’t always easy to figure out which packages are best for you.
+Dish Network’s Sling TV service offers something cord cutters have dreamed of for years: Live TV and sports without the need for pricey cable or satellite packages.
+One major strength of Sling TV is that it offers programming in relatively bite-sized packages, rather than one major glut of channels, letting users pick and choose the channels best suited to them.
+The only problem is that it isn’t always easy to figure out which package is best for you.

-To even get started with Sling TV, you’ll need to choose between its two base packages: Sling Orange ($20 per month) and Sling Blue ($25 per month).
+To get started with Sling TV, you’ll need to choose between two base packages: Sling Orange and Sling Blue, each of which cost $25 per month.
 Which one do you pick?
 Or should you bundle both for $40?
-It turns out that these questions aren’t as easy to answer as you might think.
-In this quick guide, we’ll tell you the benefits of each so you can make the right decision and raise your cord-cutter game.
+The answer really depends on your needs and preferences.
+In this quick guide, we’ll explain the benefits of each so you can make the right decision and raise your cord-cutter game.

 If your channel needs are fairly simple, the choice between Sling Orange and Sling Blue could be an easy one, as there are a fair amount of channels included in both packages.
 These include coveted cable news channels like Bloomberg and CNN, lifestyle programming like the Food Network and Travel Channel, and popular cable staples like AMC, IFC, TBS, TNT, and History.
-That said, there are some essential differences between the two.
+There are also some essential differences between the two.

 How many streams?